Home

 All About Lawn Weeds

-If the lawn is in serious decline, it may take a couple of years to begin seeing a quality turf and a major reduction in weed growth.
+If the lawn is in serious decline, it may take a couple of years to develop a quality turf and see a major reduction in weed growth.
 There are not too many shortcuts to producing a nice lawn.
 For the most part, the methods are the same for homeowners and professionals alike.

 The last resort for weed control is to use chemical herbicides.
 However, as lawn quality improves, lawn weeds and herbicide use will be greatly reduced.